fefurger/Interactions/README.md

 ### Get started

-To get started, simply run:
+To get started, you can simply install from PyPi:

 ```bash
 pip install shapinteractions